Student Residential Tower

 DEEP FOUNDATION INSTALLATION

 The Morris-Shea team completed H-pile load testing and production pile installation in only 20 work days.
 Subsurface conditions varied considerably from pile-to-pile with dolomite rock pinnacles and crevices requiring piles be driven to depths as shallow as 40-feet and as deep as 120-feet.
 Morris-Shea installed high-capacity 12×74 H-piles with a 200 ton working load, rather than typical 12×53 H-piles with a smaller 50 ton load.
 The high-capacity piles were driven in 60-foot lengths to rock refusal with a PVE 50 rig using a 5 ton hydraulic hammer.
 A static load test to 400 tons was performed prior to commencing installation to verify load capacity.

 The Ascend Apartments jobsite sits atop the Knox Group Formation, a subsurface mineral deposit dominated by Copper Ridge dolomite.
 The H-piles are installed through residual clays to refusal at the dolomite bedrock.
 The depth of piles is highly varied due to cavities and fracturing found in this type of subsurface.

-Our team can provide a Value Engineered Alternate (VEA) to a project’s base bid design to improve production efficiency and lessen project expense.
-Our design-build alternates often offer higher capacity piles and reduce the pile count.
+Our team provided a driven pile deep foundation Value Engineered Alternate (VEA) to the project’s base bid design to improve production efficiency and lessen project expense.
+Our design-build alternate offered higher capacity piles and reduced the pile count.